AGraves33/Portfolio/README.md

 - 2020 Sophomore of the Year for the College of Sciences.
 - Achieved Dean's List as a term honor in multiple semesters.
 - Improved mathematical and statistical knowledge.
-- Developed critical thinking skills by proving and solving problems using various strategious
+- Developed critical thinking skills by proving and solving problems using various strategies

 ### Experience
 American Red Cross Volunteer - Scheduling Team Member